 3. Place des Vosges

 Located in the trendy Marais district, Place des Vosges is the oldest planned square in Paris.
-The Place des Vosges is one of the most beautiful squares in Paris, and it’s easy to see why.
+It’s also one of the most beautiful squares in Paris, and it’s easy to see why.

-Nestled in the city’s Marais district, the square is a perfect spot for a picnic or a photo op.
+Nestled in the city’s Marais district, the square is perfect for a picnic or photo op.
 The garden is an urban green space at its best, with secluded 17th-century mansion gardens and an elegant lawn.

-The palace was ordered by Henri IV, and the original name was Place Royal.
-The garden itself can be called the “Square Louis XIII” by the French ruler after the monarch had a wedding anniversary on the site for Anne of Austria.
+Henri IV ordered the palace, which was originally named Place Royal.
+The garden itself was named “Square Louis XIII” by the French ruler after the monarch’s wedding anniversary on the site for Anne of Austria.

 If you’re looking for things to do in the Marais district, Place des Vosges is a must-visit.
 The square is home to the Maison Victor Hugo museum, which is dedicated to the life and work of the famous French writer.

 If you’re looking for a place to relax in the city, Place des Vosges is a great option.
 The garden is an urban green space at its best, with secluded 17th-century mansion gardens and an elegant lawn.
-It’s the perfect spot to take a break from sightseeing and enjoy some peace and quiet.
+It’s the perfect spot to take a break from sightseeing and enjoy some peace.

 See Related: The Paris Pass: Is it worth it?